bhuztez/wronganswer/README.rst

 Advanced
 ========

-Moreover, WrongAnswer can help you to compile your code locally and submit the assembly to the onlie judge.
+Moreover, WrongAnswer can help you to compile your code locally and submit the assembly to the online judge.
 Run the following to see what is going to be submitted.

 .. code-block:: console

     $ ./a.py preview solutions/judge.u-aizu.ac.jp/ITP1_1_A.c

 Local judge protocol (experimental)